 What to wear: long pants, closed toed flat shoes, and gloves that can get muddy.
 Dress for the weather!

-For safety reasons, we ask that one adult is present for every five youth K-8; and one adult is present for every 3 youth pre-K.
+For safety reasons, we ask that one adult is present for every five youth K-8.

-Bring your friends, family, and/ or associates to share this fun experience!
+Bring your friends, family, and/ or associates to share this fun